 The basic body shell is shared with other Focus five-doors, which means you can flip down the rear seats and throw a bicycle through the hatch, click in a child seat, or settle in for a comfy daily commute.
 But, that’s where the normality of owning a Focus ends.
 Rib-hugging RECARO seats, flat-bottom leather-wrapped steering wheel, and dashtop gauges for turbocharger boost pressure, oil temperature and oil pressure slap your face to the power within.
 Stylists dressed it up with contrasting blue stitching on the seats and steering wheel, seatback RS badging, and sill plates.
 Crank the 10-speaker Sony audio system, adjust the automatic climate control, and set navigation for a fun trip – whether that’s cross country or just to the bar.

 Slaying the idea of empty swagger is a 2.3-liter EcoBoost® four-cylinder engine, producing 350 horsepower and 350 lb.-ft. of torque, mated to a six-speed manual transmission.
 Making sure all of that muscle goes to good use, the car directs power through an all-wheel-drive system with torque vectoring that over-rotates the rear wheels to sharpen corners.
 Up to 100 percent of output can be sent to the rear wheels – perfect for drifting.
-In fact, the car can accelerate from 0-62 mph in 4.7 seconds and reach 165 mph.
+On a side note, if you’ve never tried drifting before, now is the perfect time to do so.
+If you live in Australia, why not go drifting in perth on a white sandy beach?
+Drifting can be fun if you know what you’re doing, so make sure you take some lessons beforehand.
+The car can accelerate from 0-62 mph in 4.7 seconds and reach 165 mph.
 Drive easy to see 19/25-MPG city/hwy.

 You’ll want to pay attention to the clutch uptake, but modulating the turbo is pretty smooth and shifting through the gears brings carnal pleasures.
 Configure the handling and powertrain for Normal (easy cruising), Sport (aggressive throttle), Track (kills stability control), and Drift Mode (sends more power rearward).
 In any mode, the car handles better than any five-door hatchback should.
 And, if you live where winter is not your idea of a good time, the RS is available with Michelin Pilot Alpine snow tires.
 Why should the fun stop for a little powder?
 Heck, go find a big open parking lot and see how it drifts.